-We currently expect to use the net proceeds from this offering to support the clinical development and regulatory approval of TransCon hGH, to fund development of other TransCon product candidates, including TransCon PTH and TransCon CNP, to strengthen our TransCon technology and for working capital and general corporate purposes.
+The amount of proceeds from this offering will depend upon the number of ADSs sold and the market price at which they are sold.
+There can be no assurance that we will be able to sell any ADSs under or fully utilize the sales agreement with the Agents as a source of financing.
+We intend to use the net proceeds, if any, from this offering to support the clinical development and regulatory approval of TransCon hGH, to fund development of other TransCon product candidates, including TransCon PTH and TransCon CNP, to strengthen our TransCon technology and for working capital and general corporate purposes.